BedrockStreaming/LogBridgeBundle/README.md

                 level: 'error'
                 options:
                     post_parameters: true # From add post parameters in response content (with DefaultFormatter)
+                    request_body: true # From add request body in request content (with DefaultFormatter)
             all_error: # All route, all method in error
                 route: ~
                 routes: ~